tyconsulting/blog.tyang.github.io/_posts/2014-07-06-using-external-knowledge-base-opsmgr.md

 </ul>
 I always get confused on which version of Visual Studio Runtime for Office and MS Word is required for which version of OpsMgr.
 I had to google the requirements when every time I need to set one up.
 Currently, Word 2013 is not supported.
 So in my lab environment, I had to install Word 2010 on one machine where Office 2013 is installed everywhere else.
 <h3>Using an External Knowledge Base Solution</h3>
 There are many Knowledge sharing / Wiki solutions that you can choose from such as Microsoft SharePoint, WordPress or other Wiki applications.
-In fact, you may have already started using an external OpsMgr KB solution that you are not aware of - There is a very well-known community initiative called “<a href="http://www.systemcentercentral.com/researchthis/">ResearchThis!</a>”.
+In fact, you may have already started using an external OpsMgr KB solution that you are not aware of - There is a very well-known community initiative called "<a href="http://www.systemcentercentral.com/researchthis/">ResearchThis!</a>".
 Essetially, ResearchThis is a collection of OpsMgr KB articles hosted on a WordPress site (<a href="http://www.systemcentercentral.com">www.systemcentercentral.com</a>) and a MP which offers an alert task allowing OpsMgr operators to search support articles based on alert name.
 If you are using ResearchThis!, you have already adopted an external KB solution for your OpsMgr solution.

-I believe by taking the Knowledge Base management out of OpsMgr and move to an external system that is designed for managing and sharing knowledge, we can overcome all the “Cons” I’ve listed above:
+I believe by taking the Knowledge Base management out of OpsMgr and move to an external system that is designed for managing and sharing knowledge, we can overcome all the "Cons" I’ve listed above:

 <strong>01.
 KB articles are not saved in management packs.</strong> less management packs = less maintenance effort.

 <strong>02.
 Access to the Knowledge Base is controlled outside of OpsMgr.</strong> i.e. if you are using MS SharePoint, you can grant different level of access to users Active Directory IDs / Groups.
 People no longer needs access to OpsMgr to be able to share their knowledge.
-Therefore, no more excuses like “I don’t have access in SCOM” when you ask why didn’t they add a solution in the Company KB”.
+Therefore, no more excuses like "I don’t have access in SCOM" when you ask why didn’t they add a solution in the Company KB".

 <strong>03.
 Your KB articles are no longer text based.</strong> Depending on your external KB systems, you may add pictures, videos, attachments etc. to the article.